Overview

 Modelling of diffraction and radiation effects on large offshore support structure, using Boundary Element Method hydrodynamics.

-The Advanced Hydrodynamics module allows the first order hydrodynamics loading on the structure to be calculated from a set of hydrodynamic body properties obtained using a boundary element method (BEM) flow solver code.
+The Advanced Hydrodynamics module allows both first- and second-order hydrodynamic loading on the structure to be calculated from a set of hydrodynamic body properties obtained using a boundary element method (BEM) flow solver code.
 This is particularly important when modelling offshore fixed or floating support structures where the size or shape of the member means that Morison elements are not sufficient.
 This allows the calculation of both diffraction and radiation effects.
-In addition, the hydrostatic force is calculated according to the geometry of the structure supplied as a mesh.

 The mesh used for the BEM flow solver code